Health Care Benefits

 To have a copy sent to you free of charge, contact TVA Employee Benefits at TVAEmployeeBenefits@tva.gov, or call TVA Connect at 1-888-275-8094 (toll-free), 1-423-751-8800 (Chattanooga), 1-865-632-8800 (Knoxville) or 1-800-848-0298 (TDD/TTY-TN Relay Service).

 Retirees and their eligible dependents that are eligible for Medicare are eligible for a Medicare Supplement plan.
 The Medicare Supplement plan includes prescription-drug coverage that meets the requirements of Medicare’s Part D prescription-drug coverage.
 Retirees and their dependents covered under the TVA-sponsored Medicare Supplement plan receive their Medicare Part D coverage through the TVA plan and do not have to enroll in another Medicare Part D plan.

-View information on the 2015 Medicare Supplement plan, including prescription-drug coverage below.
+View information on the 2015 Medicare Supplement plan, including prescription-drug coverage and vision discounts below.

 2015 Medicare Supplement Plan (PDF, 68 kb)